g8rswimmer/mock-http-server/mock_endpoint.md

 ### Request Path Variable
 Path variables can be used to validate a path part using `regex`, `valiation`, etc.  The path variable is defined between `{}`.
 The list of variables define the label and the validation func that can be used.

+Values are defined by `func:pattern` where the `pattern` will be supplied to the `func` for evaluation.

 Supported validation functions:
 * `reqex`